-Nikos supervises Economics honours year dissertations, MSc dissertations, MSc summer projects, MBA projects and PGR studies in a number of topic areas.
+Nikos supervises Economics honours year dissertations, MSc Summer Projects, MSc Final Projects, MBA Final Projects and PGR studies in a number of topic areas.

-Energy Economics, Regulatory Economics, Natural Resource Economics, Industrial Economics, Political Economics
+Energy Economics, Regulatory Economics, Industrial Economics, Political Economics, Higher Education Pedagogy